wangrongding/github-old-feed/README.md

 # Github Old Feed

-Replacing the shit💩 new version of the feed with the old one
+Replace the shit💩 new feed with the old one.

 ## Usage